Flow-Scanner/lightning-flow-scanner-cli/packages/cli/README.md

 }
 ```

-### Defining Severity Levels
+### Configure Severity Levels

 When the severity is not provided it will be `warning` by default.
 Other available values for severity are `error` and `note`.
-Define the severity per rule as shown below:
+Configure the severity per rule as shown below:

 ```json
 {